MicrosoftDocs/sql-docs/docs/connect/ado-net/connecting-to-a-data-source.md

 ---
 title: "Connecting to a Data Source"
-deescription: Learn about Connection objects, used to connect to data sources in ADO.NET.
+description: Learn about Connection objects, used to connect to data sources in ADO.NET.
 The Connection object you choose depends on the type of data source. ms.date: "11/13/2020" ms.assetid: 9abc3f92-1be3-4e1a-b360-762dc689650e ms.prod: sql